Artrage/artrage-music/README.md

 The blank merchandise images were sourced as no-license-to-use.
 The logos and artwork used on them are by Art Balenok.
 All photographs were taken by Art Balenok, all album covers were created in Photoshop by Art Balenok.
-The image in “Without A Face” is by Sergei Balenok, who gave Art Balenok his express permission to use it.
+The images in “Without A Face” as well as "Blackmilk" are by Sergei Balenok, who gave Art Balenok his express permission to use them.
 All music is copyrighted by Artrage.

 ## ACKNOWLEDGEMENTS
-Matt Rudge, a Code Institute lecturer, demonstrated a number features I used in this project.
+• Matt Rudge, a Code Institute lecturer, demonstrated a number features I used in this project.
 I did tweak them a bit though.
 In particular, those are:
 1. Sweep-to-bottom features in the top menu
 2. Ease-in-out in the header logo
 3. Ease-in-out in the social links in the footer

-Jonathan Munz, who acted as a mentor on this project and provided valuable advice.
+• Jonathan Munz, who acted as a mentor on this project and provided valuable advice.